cogini/ansible-role-users/README.md

 ## Deleting users

 This role defines users that it creates with "ansible-" in the comment.
 This allows it to track when users are added or removed from the lists and delete the accounts.

 You can also specify accounts in the `users_delete_users` list and they will be deleted.
 This is useful for cleaning up legacy accounts.

-You can control whether to delete the user's home directory when delting the account with the `users_delete_remove` and `users_delete_force` variables.
+You can control whether to delete the user's home directory when deleting the account with the `users_delete_remove` and `users_delete_force` variables.
 See [the Ansible docs](http://docs.ansible.com/ansible/user_module.html) for details.
 For safety, these variables are `no` by default, but if you are managing the system users with this role, you probably want to set them to `yes`.

     users_delete_remove: yes
     users_delete_force: yes

 The role can optionally remove authorized keys from system users like 'root' or 'ubuntu'.
 This is useful for security to avoid backup root keys, once you have set up named admin users.

     users_remove_system_authorized_keys: true